Welcome to your A-Z Handbook on living in halls!

 Recycle – There are different coloured bins in each kitchen and also in the bedrooms.
 The recyclable bins will be supplied with clear bin liners – please make sure any waste in these bins is clean.

-For more information on what to recycle, click here for a copy of your kitchen posters.
+For more information on what to recycle, please refer to the posters displayed in your kitchen on your arrival.

 Non-recyclable materials placed in the clear liners contaminates the contents, causing it to be re-directed to general waste sites.
 Where kitchens continuously contaminate bags, residents may be charged the extra cost of general waste.